MurdockGT/Classic-Car-Digital-Dash/README.md

 Battery Level
 	Will use a voltage divider and calibration.
 R1 will be 1m ohm and R2 will be 100k ohms.
 We will sence from the center of R1 and R2.
 R2 will be grounded.
-Ri will go to positive on the battery.
+R1 will go to positive on the battery.